 RCD Authentication provided by non-SHAKEN VoIP Entity

 A non-SHAKEN VoIP entity shall perform RCD authentication as described in clause 5.2.1 with the restriction that it shall construct an "rcd" PASSporT (i.e., the option to populate "rcd" PASSporT claims in a "shaken" PASSporT shall not be used by non-SHAKEN entities).
 The resulting "rcd" PASSporT shall be signed with the credentials of a delegate certificate held by the non-SHAKEN VoIP Entity.
+When the JWTClaimConstraints extension in the certificate specifies “mustInclude” for the “rcd” and “rcdi” claims, and one or more “permittedValues” for “rcdi”, the “rcd” claims shall contain data and resource URLs corresponding to an “rcd” digest value matching one of the permitted values.

 RCD Authentication provided by OSP